cdl-geneseo/geneseo-dictionary/E/Extra.md

 # Extra

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Extra

 Created by  Unknown User (hea4), last modified by  Mia Gennaro on May 03, 2023

 adjec.Pronunciation: Amer. ek-struha word describing over the top or dramatic behavior.
 Ex. &quot;I can't believe she made her boyfriend take a picture of her food for Instagram.&quot; &quot;I know, she's so extra.&quot; This word is not Geneseo specific.
 (Ali, A-F, 2019) adjective - 1.
 Can be used to describe an excess amount of something, Ex. &quot;We have an extra amount of food.&quot; 2.
 Over dramatic behavior from an individual, Ex. &quot;Can you believe her, she is being so extra&quot; 3.
 Brand of chewing gum, Ex.
 “Can I have a stick of extra?”
 (Gennaro, A-F, 2023)